Discretionary Housing Payments

 You are strongly advised to seek help to find a long-term solution to meeting the gap.
 There is no guarantee that we will be able to help you now, or in the future.
 There are certain circumstances where we cannot make a discretionary payment, which is explained on the GOV.UK website.

 If measures taken in the fight against coronavirus mean you have received Council Tax charges that you would not have otherwise had, and these charges are causing you financial hardship, we will consider a one off payment to help towards these costs.

 An example of this might be related to the lockdown orders that slowed down or prevented home moves.
-If you occurred additional Council Tax costs, such as charges against two properties at the same time because you were unable to move, and these charges are causing hardship, we would encourage you to apply to Hardship Fund for help with these costs.
+If you occurred additional Council Tax costs, such as charges against two properties at the same time because you were unable to move, and these charges are causing hardship, we would encourage you to apply for help with these costs.
 We will need to know the Coronavirus measures affected you and how this has caused you hardship.

 You can read our policy here: Council Tax Hardship Fund (pdf, 178kb)